Vermeille/Torchelie/README.md

 * `ExponentialAvg`: applies an exponential averaging method over measures
 * `RunningAvg`: accumulates total number of items and sum to provide an accurate average estimation

+## `torchelie.feature_vis`

+* `PixelImage` an image to be optimized.
+* `SpectralImage` an image Fourier-parameterized to ease optimization.
+* `CorrelateColors` assumes the input is an image with decorrelated color components.
+It correlates back the color using some ImageNet precomputed correlation statistics to ease optimization.